My story is told briefly and selectively.

 During this time, I attended various Vineyard churches (Neocharismatic) in Southern California for many years, but I currently go to another church in Orange County, California.

 I have written over 600 (substantial) articles, most of which have been posted at my first website Live as Free People, which gets about 50,000-100,000 visits per year (and over 50% views), without ever receiving national or local TV or radio media attention.
 I have also written an (unpublished) novel about exorcism.

 My full name is James Malcolm Arlandson, but I prefer my first and middle names–less complicated.

-If you need a category for me, I am a Jesus follower (who loved the pejorative “Jesus freak”), Christian believer, and Neocharismatic, with an M.A and Ph.D.
+If you need a category for me, I am a Jesus follower (who loved the pejorative “Jesus freak”), Christian believer, and Neocharismatic, with a B.A.
+B.S., M.A and Ph.D.